Definition§

 A wraparound mortgage is a secondary loan that encompasses an existing mortgage and adds additional financing to cover a new purchase price.
 It effectively “wraps” around the original mortgage, allowing the property seller to keep the existing mortgage intact while also enabling the buyer to finance the purchase.

-Comparison: Wraparound Mortgage vs. Traditional Mortgage
+Comparison: Wraparound Mortgage vs. Traditional Mortgage§

-Wraparound Mortgage |
+Feature | Wraparound Mortgage | Traditional Mortgage |

-A secondary loan that includes an existing loan. |
+Definition | A secondary loan that includes an existing loan. | A primary loan used to purchase property. |

-Yes, it wraps around an existing mortgage. |
+Involvement of Existing Loan | Yes, it wraps around an existing mortgage. | No, it pays off any existing loans. |

-Covers only the purchase price of the property. |
+Cumulative Loan Amount | Combines the original mortgage and additional amount. | Covers only the purchase price of the property. |

-Buyer, seller, and potentially the original lender. |
+Parties Involved | Buyer, seller, and potentially the original lender. | Buyer and lender only. |

-Cancels payments to original lender and keeps some profit. |
+Payment Structure | Cancels payments to original lender and keeps some profit. | Payments are made solely to the lender. |

-How a Wraparound Mortgage Works
+How a Wraparound Mortgage Works§

 In a wraparound mortgage, the buyer pays the seller monthly payments, which the seller then uses to pay the original mortgage.
 The seller thus collects a bit of “profit” on the difference between the wraparound amount and their original mortgage payment.
 It’s like making a sandwich – the bun (original mortgage) is included, but you’re tossing a delicious filling (additional loan) to create a complete bite!